Two hours after pickup, a text goes out.

 The 4-to-5-star filter.

-This isn't review suppression — it's triage.
+The shops that blow up their review count don't route every customer to Google.
+They triage by sentiment.
+Pitlane does it automatically.
+This isn't review suppression.
 The unhappy customer still gets to tell you.
 They just don't broadcast it before you've had a chance to respond.

 Two-touch sequence, no pushiness.

 A single review request converts around 4–6% of customers.
-A two-touch sequence — the initial text, then a soft reminder three days later if they didn't click — doubles that without feeling aggressive.
+A two-touch sequence.
+The initial text, then a soft reminder three days later if they didn't click.
+Doubles that without feeling aggressive.
 Pitlane runs both by default.
 You don't set anything up.
 You don't maintain anything.

 Every request is one-click STOP compliant.
 A customer can opt out with a single word and they're never pinged again.